The Perfect 3 Days In Rome Itinerary

 A few hundred feet further along your walk, you will encounter a magnificent stairway leading up to the Piazza del Campidoglio at the summit of Capitoline Hill, designed by Michelangelo.

-Don’t miss the opportunity to climb the stairs and explore the Capitoline Museums at the top.
-These buildings are connected by an underground passage called the Tabularium.
+The museum buildings are connected by an underground passage called the Tabularium.
 It contains the impressive collection of Pope Sixtus IV, an important patron of the Renaissance era.

 Among the museum’s greatest treasures are the Equestrian Statue of Marcus Aurelius, the She-Wolf of Rome, the Dying Gaul, ruins of a massive statue of Emperor Constantine, and Commodus as Hercules.